pic

 2

-Because mutations can occur within let-blocks, you should exercise caution to prevent unintended consequences in the global scope.
+Given the possibility of mutating global variables within let-blocks, you should exercise caution to prevent unintended side effects.

 Pipes

 Pipes are particularly well-suited for sequential applications of single-argument functions.
-To illustrate, let's revisit the example presented above for let blocks.
+To illustrate their use, let's revisit the example presented above for let blocks.

 a = -2